 Runcorn's 'box' Of Community Delights Celebrates A Year Of Success

-New retail start-up incentive within The Box, sign up for a 6 month contract and get the first four months for £25 + VAT per week T&C'S apply, contact email@example.com
+New retail start-up incentive within The Box, sign up for a 3 month contract for £25 + VAT per week T&C'S apply, contact firstname.lastname@example.org

 'The Box' was opened in a large empty shop unit offering would-be entrepreneurs a cheap way to sell their products.
 Stall holders have gone from strength to strength and many are now running successful businesses.

 Want to Take Part in The Box with Your Business?

 Space is still available within The Box, if you are interested in being part of this fantastic concept please telephone 01928 716363 Option 3 and ask for the Marketing Manager or e-mail:- email@example.com.

 Adding to the community spirit every Wednesday, 11am — 1pm, is a new ‘Coffee in a Box’ hosted for older residents to enjoy a drink and chat session to help them make new friends and access help and support.

 Tables are laid out with games and residents can seek advice on a whole range of issues from health and well-being to new social activities and community groups.

 The project is organised jointly by Halton Borough Council and ShoppingCity Runcorn to help older residents get out and about, and mix with others in a similar situation.